kamilrybacki/Phaistos/docs/main-features.md

 classes in Python (which is a whole different can of worms), we can quickly install Phaistos in the project and start using it to validate data against the defined schemas - which can be leveraged in distributed ETL pipelines (e.g. within Apache Spark workers), APIs, configurations, and more.

+#### Minor nitpicks 🤏

+Below is the section that lists little annoyances that Phaistos tries to solve:

+1. Normally, Pydantic will **not run** field validators for any attributes that were used in the previously failed model validator.
+So, this is slightly annoying if those two actions can be considered separately.
+Phaistos solves this by running all field validators, regardless of the previous validation results **and** model validator on its own.
+2. Instead of referencing model fields in the custom validators by abstract names, Phaistos allows you to reference them by their actual names.
+So, in the custom validator, you can use `name` instead of `value` for a field that is named ... `name`!
+This makes the code more readable and maintainable.